Resource Library for Gender: Women and Girls

 Carrard, N (2011) A snapshot of lessons from learning events on menstrual hygiene management (part of AusAID's Learning Fund).
 During the learning events, participants talked about their efforts to break the silence, working with women and girls to ensure menstrual hygiene management needs are addressed through WASH programs.

-The ability to manage menstruation at school requires much more than just installing toilets.
+Pillitteri, S. (2011).
 In this briefing note on the SHARE website, WASH Consultant Sally Piper Pillitteri, answers a call from WaterAid for “evidence from the field”.
 She provides data on Menstrual Hygiene Management (MHM) for schoolgirls in Malawi, with a view to determining one or several recommendations for improved MHM in schools.
-This material is also of value to WASH professionals, policy makers, NGOs and education auth
+This material is also of value to WASH professionals, policy makers, NGOs and education authority.

-The World Bank's World Development Report (WDR) 2012 is on 'Gender Equality and Development.'
-Central to the conclusions in WDR 2012 is WASH.
+World International for Reconstruction and Development / The World Bank.
+(2011).
 The report's authors underlines three dangerous phases in a woman's life, girls at birth, birth to five years old and women of reproductive age and stresses the role of WASH at these times.
 This report has nine chapters in three parts.
-The full report and a rich set of data is available in all the UN languages at www.worldbank.org/wdr2012